Silia Martini

-Silia Martini (27 March 1908 - ?) was an Italian high jumper and basketball player.
+Silia Martini (27 March 1908 - Unknown) was an Italian high jumper and basketball player.

 Career

 Athletics

 Three-time in a row national champion at senior level in long jump from 1927 to 1929, she boasts also 2 caps in the Italy national athletics team in 1930.

 Basketball

 She was among the pioneers of the Italy women's national basketball team, with whom she played the first match, France-Italy 34-16, on April 13, 1930.
 She scored four points.
 She has won two championships with the Ginnastica Triestina.